Cisco 730 Headset

 to Silence

-The goal for the Dock design is to create a pedestal that highlights the Headset.
-All sides are zero draft to create a pure form that creates a sense of solidity and purpose.
-This from also allows the docks and it’s stand to collapse and ship in a flat-pack to keep packaging size in check.
+The goal for the Charging Dock design is to create a pedestal that highlights the Headset.
+All sides are zero draft to create a pure, quiet form that creates a sense of solidity and harmony with it’s baseplate.

 Counterweight is exposed where